dylanwilson21/roony-governance/docs/MCP_INTEGRATION.md

 ### 1. `request_purchase`

 Request approval for a purchase.
 If approved, returns a virtual card.
+May return `pending_approval` if the purchase needs human review.

 **Parameters:**
 | Parameter | Type | Required | Description |